2012 • $65.00 • 532 pp • casebound • ISBN: 978-1-59460-708-0 • LCCN 2012936949

 International Women's Rights, Equality, and Justice could be used in a two or three credit specialized class, or as part of a general International Human Rights or Gender class.
 It also provides a useful collection of documents and overview of the law for policy makers.

-This book is part of the Context and Practice Series, edited by Michael Hunter Schwartz, Professor of Law & Associate Dean for Faculty and Academic Development, Washburn University School of Law.
+This book is part of the Context and Practice Series, edited by Michael Hunter Schwartz, Professor of Law and Dean of the McGeorge School of Law, University of the Pacific.